Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene

-Notably, our calculations successfully reproduce the pronounced ``broad'' and ``bent'' CNP region of RMG that has been observed in previous transport measurements of BLG-CrOCl devices \cite{han-nc2023}.
-These characteristic features of RMG charge-transfer heterostructure are attributed to the competition between two different mechanisms.
-On one hand, the screening from re-distribution of layer charge density would reduce the electric field between the substrate and RMG by $n_\mathrm{sub}e^2/(\epsilon_0\epsilon_r)$, which reduces the carrier density transferred to the substrate.
-On the other hand, the long-range Coulomb interactions among transferred carriers in the substrate generate a negative Fock self-energy $\delta E_{\text{CBM}}$, which would lower the substrate's CBM by an amount $\frac{e^2}{4\pi \epsilon_0 \epsilon_r} \sqrt{2\pi n_{\text{sub}}}$, thus effectively enhancing the interlayer electric field.
-At low $n_{\mathrm{sub}}$, the Fock correction term, proportional to $\sqrt{n_{\mathrm{sub}}}$, dominates over the dielectric screening effect $\sim n_{\mathrm{sub}}$.
-This leads to upward-curved iso-doping lines and bent phase boundaries between hole-doped (electron-doped) region and the CNP region.
-As $n_{\mathrm{sub}}$ increases, the linear correction due to the dielectric screening effect dominates, resulting in iso-density lines that drop almost linearly.
-The significant expansion of the CNP region is also due to such competition \cite{supp_info}.
-The agreement between our theoretical predictions and experimental observations validates the effectiveness of our modelling for such charge-transfer heterostructure \cite{han-nc2023,supp_info}
+\Blue{Notably, our calculations for $d_0=4.5$\,\AA\ quantitatively reproduce the pronounced broad and bent charge region of BLG that has been observed in previous transport measurements of BLG-CrOCl devices \cite{han-nc2023}.
+The experimental boundaries of charge neutral region have been presented as red and blue hollow points in \ref{fig:1}(c).} These characteristic features of RMG charge-transfer heterostructure are attributed to the competition between two different mechanisms.
+On the one hand, electrostatic screening associated with the redistribution of charge between the substrate and RMG reduces the electric field between the two subsystems by $n_{\mathrm{sub}}e^2/(\epsilon_0\epsilon_s)$.
+This screening effect suppresses further charge transfer into the substrate and, by itself, would lead to charge-neutrality boundary lines that decrease approximately linearly with $n_{\mathrm{sub}}$.
+On the other hand, a negative Fock self-energy for the transferred carriers in the substrate lowers the substrate CBM and thereby favors additional charge transfer into the substrate.
+At low $n_{\mathrm{sub}}$, this Fock correction, which scales as $\sqrt{n_{\mathrm{sub}}}$, dominates over the linear electrostatic screening contribution.
+This competition gives rise to upward-curved iso-density lines and bent phase boundaries separating the hole-doped or electron-doped regions from the charge-neutral region.
+As $n_{\mathrm{sub}}$ increases, the linear electrostatic screening term becomes dominant, causing the iso-density lines to decrease almost linearly.
+The same competition also accounts for the pronounced broadening of the charge-neutrality region \cite{supp_info}. \Blue{The Fock correction should be viewed as a minimal low-energy approximation.
+In realistic CrOCl interfaces, disorder, finite thickness, and localization effects may renormalize its prefactor or modify its precise density dependence.
+However, our screening mechanism does not rely on the exact square-root form.
+The key ingredient is the competition between a sublinear interaction-induced correction from heavy substrate carriers and the linear electrostatic charging contribution.
+These non-ideal effects may change quantitative parameters, such as the effective Fock-shift coefficient and density scale, but do not alter the qualitative bending and broadening mechanism of the charge-neutrality region.}

+\Blue{Furthermore, as shown in Fig.~\ref{fig:1}(d), our theoretical results with increased interlayer distance $d_0=8\,$\AA\ indicate a drastically reduced charge neutrality region of BLG, which is in agreement with experimental observation \cite{han-nc2023}.
+The agreement between our theoretical predictions and experimental observations justifies our modelling for such charge-transfer heterostructure \cite{han-nc2023,supp_info}.}

 \paragraph{Chern insulator boosted by Wigner crystallization}